Meet our Trauma-Informed Providers

 Breanne’ is able to see clients virtually across Canada!
 When booking know that the times you see are in MST-Mountain Time- when considering your own

-Breanne is a Certified Canadian Counsellor with over a decade of experience in the social services field, dedicated to supporting individuals through their wellness journeys.
+Breanne is a Certified Canadian Counsellor residing in Manitoba, with over a decade of experience in the social services field, dedicated to supporting individuals through their wellness journeys.
 While she upholds a high standard of professionalism, Breanne prioritizes authentic human connection with her clients, offering them a safe and empathetic space to share their stories and experiences.

 Breanne holds a Master’s degree in Counselling Psychology and is trained in reproductive and perinatal mental health through Postpartum Support International.
 She has pursued additional specialized training in reproductive and birth trauma.
 She is actively working towards her certification as a Canadian Certified Birth and Reproductive Trauma Specialist (CC-BRT) with Canadian Perinatal Mental Health Training.